-Get outside to catch the last of the summer sunshine, create some additional plants for free and prepare your garden with bulbs to ensure a spectacular spring colour display.
+Summer is drawing to a close in September, but you can still get outside to catch the last of the summer sunshine, create some additional plants for free and prepare your garden with bulbs to ensure a spectacular spring colour display.

-September is the perfect time to be planting hardy spring-flowering bulbs such as Narcissus (Daffodil), Hyacinth and Crocus.
+September is the perfect time to be planting hardy spring-flowering bulbs such as Narcissus (daffodil), Hyacinth and Crocus.
 These bulbs will do best in a warm, sunny spot and they all love good drainage.

-If you’re planting them in a bed or border, dig a hole about four times the depth of the bulb and put a layer of sand and grit in the bottom of the hole to aid drainage.
+If you’re planting them in a bed or border, dig a hole about four times the depth of the bulb.
+Put a layer of sand and grit in the bottom of the hole to aid drainage.

 Try bunching six to ten bulbs together in one spot, placed one bulb’s width apart, or line a path them for an impressive display.

-This is a brilliant way to grow more plants for nothing, and there’s something satisfying about nursing plants through from tender young shoots to fully-fledged plants for use in your own containers.
+This is a brilliant way to grow more plants for nothing.
+And there’s something satisfying about nursing plants through from tender young shoots to fully-fledged plants for use in your own containers.

 Next, strip off the leaves from the lower stem, leaving just one or two pairs towards the top.
 This will help to prevent the plant from losing too much water via its leaves while it has no roots to take moisture up from the soil.

 Dip the end of the cutting in hormone rooting powder and plant in compost mixed with a little horticultural grit for drainage.
 This will help to prevent the end from rotting and promote good root growth.